Admissions and Records

 Your application for general admission provides us with the information we need to get you started.
 Once you've submitted your application, the admissions office must receive a notarized copy of your drivers license or other acceptable forms of identification, as well as your high school transcript and/or any college transcripts.

 For admission to courses leading to an associate degree, you must hold a High School Diploma or GED.
-Students who hold a high school diploma equivalent to the Alabama High School Diploma but not issued by a public high school must contact Amber Lovelace for more information at firstname.lastname@example.org or 256-395-2211 ext.
+For additional questions, please contact Amber Lovelace at firstname.lastname@example.org or 256-395-2211 ext.
 5183.

 Requesting Transcripts from Southern Union State Community College